NM2/smartie-doc/index.md

 ![create-plan](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/active/create-plan.png)

 ### Access networks
 An access network is a type of telecommunications network which connects subscribers to their immediate service provider.
-The access networks tab lists all the networks of this type that are or were monitored by the NM-2 suite.
-The networks are automatically detected by the agents and they are uniquely identified with the MAC and IP addresses of gateway interface visible to the agent.
+The access networks tab lists all the networks of this type that are or were monitored using SmarTIE.
+The networks are automatically detected by the agents and they are uniquely identified with the MAC and IP address of the gateway interface visible to the agent.

 ![access-networks-list](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/active/access-networks.png)

-From this view is possible to have access to the following parameters:
+From this view, the user has access to the following parameters:

-*   **ID**: unique identification number given to every plan
+*   **ID**: unique identification number given to the plan
 *   **Plan**: commercial name of the plan in use on the access network
 *   **Throughput DL**: average download throughput (in kbps) measured across all the experiments on the network
 *   **Throughput UL**: average upload throughput (in kbps) measured across all the experiments on the network